Traveling to Brazil is a sensory experience.

 You’ll have some of the tastiest beverages in South America

-Besides cold beer and caipirinha, we also have delicious non-alcoholic beverages for you to sip throughout the day.
+Besides cold beer and caipirinha, we also have delicious beverages for you to sip throughout the day.
 Fruit juices, coffee, and mate, to name a few.

 Have a morning cup of coffee, a cup of sugarcane juice during lunch, and a caipirinha during happy hour.
 It can’t get more Brazilian than that.